jeeneo/dejpeg/README.md

 De*JPEG* is not affiliated or related to Topaz's `DEJPEG` or any other software/project

 ## credits:
-[@adrianerrea](https://github.com/adrianerrea/fromPytorchtoMobile) for information on how to create a mobile PyTorch app and various information
+[@adrianerrea](https://github.com/adrianerrea/fromPytorchtoMobile) for information on how to create a mobile PyTorch app and various information which made it easier to run the ONNX model

 [FBCNN](https://github.com/jiaxi-jiang/FBCNN) and [SCUNet](https://github.com/cszn/SCUNet) creators